FBanitz/gpt-3-chat/README.md

 Note that I do not provide any API keys, so you will have to get one yourself.
 I know that I have leaked a key int this repo in the past, but I have since revoked it, so no free key for you this time, nice try 😋.

-Also, the API key is not stored in the app, so you will have to enter it every time you open the app.
+Also, as mentioned above, the API key is not stored in the app, so you will have to enter it every time you open the app.

 ## Screenshots 📸